Light

 The frog became frantic.
 It jumped around at the edge of the rock trying to jump out of the water, its golden eyes desperate.

-The rocks were to high for it to jump out and it disappeared between the cracks, exhausted in it's attempts to escape.
+The rocks were too high for it to jump out and it disappeared between the cracks, exhausted in its attempts to escape.

 I looked down to see where it was.
-The frog with golden eyes disappeared and only lazy frogs lied passively contented on green slime-filled pond.
+The frog with golden eyes disappeared and only lazy frogs lied passively contented on the green, slime-filled pond.

 Learning